OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dealing-with-images-from-drupal.md

 # Dealing with Images from Drupal

 [# summary #]
-One of the benefits of using Gatsby is it's built in support for image optimization.
+One of the benefits of using Gatsby is its built-in support for image optimization.
 Gatsby makes it easier to use best-practices techniques like blur-up or svg tracing to ensure images don't slow down page loads.
-As well as providing utilities that allow developers to request an image at a specific size, or set of sizes.
+Gatsby also provides utilities that allow developers to request an image at a specific size, or set of sizes.

 In this tutorial we'll:

-- Install some common Gatsby image handling plugins and learn about what each one does
+- Install some common Gatsby image-handling plugins and learn about what each one does
 - Write GraphQL queries that use transformer functions to return one or more variations of an image
 - Update our `Recipe` component to display images using the blur-up pattern